-If you’re running a business that sells products, it’s vital to know who your customer is and keep them front of mind.
+If you’re running a business that sells products, it’s not only vital to know the importance of branding, but also to know who your customer is and keep them front of mind.

 Questions to Ask

 Ask yourself the following questions to build a strong picture of your customer.
 Give them a name if this helps make them more visual.

 - What is their age, location, job and family set-up?

 - What is stopping them achieving their goals?

 - What worries keep them up at night?

 - What do they do for fun?

 - What do they read, watch and listen to?

 - Who are their advisers or trusted sources for information?